abrilzacarias/mercadolibre-price-tracker-and-web-scraper/README.md

 # ML Tracking Web Scraper

-ML Tracking Web Scraper is a web application built with React and Flask that allows users to manage product categories, track price changes over time, and visualize price histories.
-The application provides an intuitive interface for adding and deleting categories, as well as tracking and viewing product price in a chart.
+ML Tracking Web Scraper is a web application built with React and Flask that allows users to manage and track price changes of products from Mercado Libre.
+It utilizes web scraping techniques to gather product data, stores it in a database, and runs the scraper every 24 hours to monitor price changes.
+It also provides a user-friendly interface for viewing and managing product prices and categories.

 ![image](https://github.com/user-attachments/assets/753525b9-a4b2-40e6-90ac-b10755a4b9f3)